 L&Q named one of Britain's top 100 LGBT-inclusive employers by Stonewall

-David Montague, Chief Executive of L&Q said: “We are honoured to be one of Stonewall’s top 100 employers.
-It reflects our ongoing commitment to diversity and to creating an inclusive workplace culture for LGBT colleagues and residents.
+"Our re-occurring placements reflect our ongoing commitment to diversity and to creating an inclusive workplace culture for LGBT+ colleagues and residents.

 “Inclusion is a key value of ours, so to be recognised for our innovative work and effective collaboration is a wonderful achievement.

-“We embrace our diversity and our staff network, Spectrum, has helped us to become a better employer for LGBT people.”
+“We embrace our diversity and our staff network, Spectrum, has helped us to become a better landlord and employer for LGBT+ people.”